AssetMantle/modules/Contributing.md

 We use [Protocol Buffers](https://developers.google.com/protocol-buffers) along with [gogoproto](https://github.com/gogo/protobuf) to generate code for use in Persistence SDK.

-For determinstic behavior around Protobuf tooling, everything is containerized using Docker.
+For deterministic behavior around Protobuf tooling, everything is containerized using Docker.
 Make sure to have Docker installed on your machine, or head to [Docker's website](https://docs.docker.com/get-docker/) to install it.

 For formatting code in `.proto` files, you can run `make proto-format` command.